yudon90/232R_GroupProject_donfork/README.md

 **Data Set**:
 This project will combine multiple datasets.
 Individual & household census data from the American Community Survey years 2012-2022 excluding 2020 due to the data being impacted by the COVID-19 pandemic.
 Due to the size of the data, we selected features from the entire dataset using IPUMS.
-The datasets are included in this repository and can be read following these instructions https://usa.ipums.org/usa/extract_instructions.shtml
+The datasets can be found in this Google Drive (https://drive.google.com/drive/folders/1BgAn6uJvuALPtYoMj1vYInDOWKlxUyXX?usp=drive_link) and can be accessed following these instructions https://usa.ipums.org/usa/extract_instructions.shtml